Movers and SHAKERS

 There is a movement toward green hydrogen for most involved.
 This movement includes joint ventures, sometimes the small helping the big.
 Linde (LIN), for example, has a joint venture with ITM Power (OTCPK:ITMPF).
 ITM Linde Electrolysis provides industrial-scale turnkey solutions for green hydrogen production.

 Electrolyzers are one way to invest in green hydrogen.
-There is a lot of wind, solar and tide-produced energy coming onto the power grid.
+There is a lot of wind, and solar-produced energy coming onto the power grid.
 One problem with this is the unstable production associated with these methods.
-By transforming this energy into green hydrogen, it can replace the current supply of grey hydrogen.
-I believe electrolyzers are the best way to invest in hydrogen.
+By transforming this energy into green hydrogen, it can replace the current supply of grey hydrogen. electrolyzers may be the best way to invest in hydrogen.

 The above companies are European with valuations that may cause concern in other industries.
 They are listed because they are pure-plays on green hydrogen and electrolysis.